Dando18/Dando18.github.io/_posts/2019-08-16-analysis-4-fracture.md

 A motion picture directed by Gregory Hoblit

 Fracture, a glib mystery thriller, pits the criminal mastermind Ted Crawford, played by villainous Anthony Hopkins, against a young, guileful lawyer Willy Beachum played by a youthful Ryan Gosling.
-Little is offered in the area of strong female role and these parts are void of anything surpassing a "pretty face".
+Little is offered in the area of strong female roles and the women characters are void of anything surpassing a "pretty face".
 Gosling's love interest, the hopeful mentor and private lawyer, lacks emotion and is arguably superfluous.
 The other potential female role is reticent, quite literally, for a large portion of the film.

 Any remnant of an inadequate cast is smothered by the captivating story.
 Provoked by his wife's clandestine affair, Ted, the airplane designer and reserved genius type, seeks out the ultimate revenge.
 His revenge is not typical, however, as he pursues retribution without consequences.
 Yes, he commits the "perfect" crime, if such a thing is possible.
 Amidst confrontation, he kills his wife, hands the murder weapon to a police officer, and signs a confession.
 Yet, this is the brilliance of the plan.